 Once we’re done with stay-at-home and social-distancing measures, everyone is going to need to move.
 Younger generations know that the couch potato lifestyle isn’t a winning choice.
 Businesses that offer on-site wellness centers or access to personal trainers or group fitness classes illustrate to young workers that they see them as people, not numbers.

-If on-site facilities aren’t possible, consider partnering with a local fitness center to offer free or reduced-cost memberships for your employees.
-Or you can secure a corporate rate for ClassPass so that employees can choose the location and activity, such as spin class, yoga, boxing, and more.
-If you do end up partnering with a gym, however, make sure it operates outside of traditional business hours.
+If on-site facilities aren’t possible?
+Consider partnering with a local fitness center.
+Perhaps offer free or reduced-cost memberships for your employees.
+Or you can secure a corporate rate for ClassPass.
+That way, employees can choose the location and activity, such as spin class, yoga, boxing, and more.
+If you do end up partnering with a gym?
+Make sure it operates outside of traditional business hours.
 Otherwise, employees probably won’t take advantage of this corporate wellness program benefit.

 And for a no-cost option, create a company walking club and set a day and time during the week for folks to participate.